hq9000/hq9000/_posts/2022-07-19-vega-visualization-performance-benchmark.md

 The expected interactive behaviors:
 - when hovering over a circle, all attributes are shown as a concatenated string
 - clicking on a category in legend area highlights datapoints belonging to this category

-The generator (a simple Python script) used to generate experiment data, that is specifications, data and html pages, is [here](https://github.com/hq9000/vis-study).

 ### Variables